LaurenceJJones/workshop-katacoda/crowdsec-appsec-kubernetes/step1/text.md

 # Step 1: Check the Kubernetes cluster

-Before starting, we can check if the Kubernetes cluster is up and running and all the previous module (crowdsec-kubernetes) work is in place.
+Before starting, we can check if the Kubernetes cluster is up and running and all the previous module (crowdsec-kubernetes) work is in place (it takes a few minutes to start).

 We can verify that the cluster is up and running by running the following commands: